The oldest public wildflower garden in the United States

-Leaves: On the stem the stalk of the leaf enlarges to a clasping sheath, the leaves have soft hairs and are 3-parted with toothed or palmate leaflets, each of which has a short hairy stalk.
-Lower leaves can be up to 2 feet wide and always have palmate leaflets.
-The most upper stem leaves may be simply 3-lobed.
+Leaves: At the stem the stalk of the leaf enlarges to a clasping sheath; the leaves have soft hairs and are 3-parted with toothed or palmate leaflets; each leaflet has a short hairy stalk.
+Lower leaves can be up to 2 feet wide and always have 3-parted palmate leaflets.
+The most upper stem leaves may be simply 3-lobed, not 3-parted.

 The inflorescence is a compound umbel, fairly flat-topped, composed on 15 to 30 stalked smaller umbellets.
 At the base of each umbellet are 5 to 10 narrow leafy bracts which do not persist.
-[An umbel has flowers with different stalk length so as to make a flat or domed flower cluster.]
+[An umbel has flowers branching from a common point with stalk lengths about equal so as to make a flat to domed flower cluster giving all flowers equal access to sunlight.]

 Seed: The fruit of Cow Parsnip is an ovate flattened structure with broad wings that, when dry, separates front to back into two seeds.
 Squeezing the seeds produces a Parsley odor.
 Dry seeds are wind dispersed but do not germinate the first year.
-It is believed they require a cold moist period, followed by a warm moist period, followed by another cold moist period.
+It is believed they require a cold moist period, followed by a warm moist period, followed by another cold moist period, germinating the second year.
 Best to sow in the fall and let nature take care of it.

 Comparisons: You will probably not mistake this giant for any other when the combination is large palmate leaves and umbels of very small white flowers.

 Above: 1st photo - The flower cluster after mid-June (of a typical year) 2nd photo - The individual flower.
 Note the deep notches in the five petals several of which are larger than the others.
+All have in-turned edges.
 3rd photo - The leaf forming a sheath at the base.
 Note the stem ridges.

 Below: 1st photo - A single flower umbel of stalked flowers with some of the small bracts still present.
 2nd photo - Leaf stalks of the 3-part leaf are very hairy.